UMD-CS-STICs/389Cspring18/README.md

 For any questions or concerns about the course, please contact Cameron Payton (cpayton@umd.edu) and/or Neil Johnson (nj13127@gmail.com).

-# CMSC389C: The Intersection of Technology and the Economy
+# CMSC389C: Bitcoin and Other Cryptocurrencies
 ## Prerequisites: C- or better in CMSC250 and CMSC216
 ## Credits: 1